kaye360/informed-citizen/src/articles/_featured-critical-race-theory.md

 ## Prominent Scholars of Critical Race Theory

+### Kimberlé Crenshaw
-Kimberlé Crenshaw: A pioneering critical race theorist and civil rights advocate, Crenshaw is best known for her work on intersectionality and has played a key role in the development of critical race theory.
+A pioneering critical race theorist and civil rights advocate, Crenshaw is best known for her work on intersectionality and has played a key role in the development of critical race theory.

+### Richard Delgado
-Richard Delgado: A law professor and leading critical race theorist, Delgado has written extensively on issues of race, racism, and social justice, and has helped to popularize critical race theory in legal academia.
+A law professor and leading critical race theorist, Delgado has written extensively on issues of race, racism, and social justice, and has helped to popularize critical race theory in legal academia.

+### Angela Harris
-Angela Harris: A law professor and critical race theorist, Harris has made significant contributions to the field of critical race theory and has written extensively on issues of race, gender, and the law.
+A law professor and critical race theorist, Harris has made significant contributions to the field of critical race theory and has written extensively on issues of race, gender, and the law.

+### bell hooks
-bell hooks: An author, activist, and critical race theorist, hooks has written extensively on issues of race, gender, and social justice, and has been a major influence on the development of critical race theory.
+An author, activist, and critical race theorist, hooks has written extensively on issues of race, gender, and social justice, and has been a major influence on the development of critical race theory.

+### Gloria Ladson-Billings
-Gloria Ladson-Billings: An education scholar and critical race theorist, Ladson-Billings has made significant contributions to the field of critical race theory in education and has written extensively on issues of race and education.
+An education scholar and critical race theorist, Ladson-Billings has made significant contributions to the field of critical race theory in education and has written extensively on issues of race and education.